CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/6-conclusion.md

 If I can't meaningfully improve the calibration it might be interesting to implement more calibration methods such as using hand tracking:cite[slam-hands]

-Lastly, I would like to keep out on updates from Meta to Quests firmware because it might become possible to implement something similar to what HTC announced recently:cite[focus-lbe].
+Lastly, I would like to keep an eye out for updates from Meta to Quest's firmware because it might become possible to implement something similar to what HTC announced recently:cite[focus-lbe].
 Or their might release their own solution:cite[quest-mapsharing] making this whole project basically useless.